-By quantifying impacts, stakeholders can pick out the signal from the noise and understand which companies have an outsized negative or positive impact on society and the environment, but also whether and how much they are improving over time.
+By quantifying impacts, stakeholders can not only pick out the signal from the noise and understand which companies have an outsized negative or positive impact on society and the environment, but also whether and how much they are improving over time.

 What sets GIST's methodology apart?

-Comprehensive coverage across all key impact areas: We cover all material impacts across all four capitals: Natural, Human, Social and Financial.
+Comprehensive coverage across all key impact areas: We cover all material impacts across all four capitals: Natural, Human, Social and Produced.
 We typically need less than 50 data points, but can process up to 500 different types of metrics.

 Built on 16 years of impact calculation R&D and deep sustainability expertise: Our best-in-class methodology is based on rigorous, peer-reviewed science and robust economic modelling.
 It draws on extensive academic research and a range of official databases for regional environmental, ecological, population, health and demographic data.

 Extensive benchmarks database: GIST provides a detailed benchmarks database of over 3300 companies (and growing).
 The database enables benchmarking in the form of impact intensity histograms (vs. weighted averages), which gives specific insight into how a company performs against its peers and sector.